top of page

 One Vexed Vanderbilt

-George Vanderbilt III (1914-1961) grandson of steamship and railroad robber baron Cornelius Vanderbilt (1794-1877), was interested in spas and living in the area.
-After the fire, he offered Katy pots of gold for the place.
-He felt every respectable gazillionaire should have his own rustic mineral spring, as they were then a fashionable bauble among the uber-wealthy.
+George Vanderbilt III (1914-1961), grandson of steamship and railroad robber baron Cornelius Vanderbilt (1794-1877), was interested in spas and living in the area.
+After the fire he offered Katy pots of gold for the place.
+He no felt every respectable gazillionaire should have his own rustic mineral spring, as they were then a fashionable bauble among the uber-wealthy.
 He no doubt thought it a fire-sale offer she couldn't refuse.

 She refused.